gopsthv/Vendor_Performance_Analysis/README.md

 │
 └── README.md

 The original raw and processed datasets are not included in this repository because of their large file sizes.
-The datasets, their structure, and the analytical workflow are documented throughout the project.

 📊 Dataset

 The project uses multiple datasets representing sales, purchasing, vendors, products, and inventory.

-Main datasets
+Main Datasets
 Dataset	Description
 Sales	Transaction-level sales information
 Purchases	Vendor purchase transactions